vinnihoke/sprint-challenge--webapi/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that express is a framework that makes deploying an API much easier.
+I also learned that with express we can pretty easily create a full CRUD application.

 - [ ] Describe Middleware?

+First of all, everything is middleware.
+It allows us to add extra functionality to our requests or responses.
+My favorite analogy was the Tesla assembly line, where each piece of middleware acts as a robot adding something to, or checking, the request object.

 - [ ] Describe a Resource?

+A resource is what we're talking to when we use POST, PUT, DELETE, or GET requests.
+For instance we can remove a resource with DELETE, or edit a resource with a PUT request.

 - [ ] What can the API return to help clients know if a request was successful?

+We return status codes, or the resource itself in JSON format.

 - [ ] How can we partition our application into sub-applications?

+This I believe would be done with routing.
+We could setup our application to handle the partitions by sending the request to a different location to perform route specific operations.

 ## Project Setup